stefanneuhaus/adventofcode/2021/02/README.md

 lua navigate.lua
 ```

-The resulting answer then computes to:
+The resulting answers then compute to:
 ```
 2322630
+2105273490
 ```